-The initial STRTP Prior Authorization Day Services Request (DSR) is to be completed and submitted to Optum prior to the provision of services and re-authorized every 90 calendar days for STRTP services.
-Initial STRTP DSRs shall be submitted to Optum at least 5 business days prior to the initial provision of STRTP Day Services, and continuing authorization requests shall be submitted to Optum at least 5 business days prior to the expiration of the STRTP Day Services authorization.
-The STRTP Day Service Request (DSR) form is located on the Optum Website under UCRM tab.
+- The initial STRTP Prior Authorization Day Services Request (DSR) is to be completed and submitted to Optum prior to the provision of services and re-authorized every ninety (90) calendar days for STRTP services. - Initial STRTP DSRs shall be submitted to Optum at least five (5) business days prior to the initial provision of STRTP Day Services, and continuing authorization requests shall be submitted to Optum at least five (5) business days prior to the expiration of the STRTP Day Services authorization. - The STRTP Day Service Request (DSR) form is located on the Optum Website> BHS Provider Resources> MHP Provider Documents> UCRM tab.
+Additional STRTP resources are located on the Optum Website> BHS Provider Resources> SMH & DMC-ODS Health Plans> MH Resources tab - Optum sends completed DSRs (STRTP only) to the BHS Continuum of Care Reform (CCR) Team on a monthly basis for review of the Clinical Review Report section.
+The BHS CCR Team will follow up with the STRTP regarding the Clinical Review Report when indicated.